reallyreadit/blog/_posts/2021-01-04-2020-the-readup-year-in-review.markdown

 By that time, it had already been a busy year in terms of product development.
 We connected to Apple for easier sign up and sign in, created an orientation for new Readers, article issue flagging, a Twitter integration, Writer pages & leaderboards, Discover, and Dark Mode.
 We also overhauled the blog, launched the Firefox, Safari and Edge extensions _and_ a Mac app.

 We also rewrote our Privacy Policy, from scratch, to reflect the values and vision of the company.
-Now, finally, the world's most humane social media platform also had the world's most humane privacy policy.
+Now, finally, the world's most humane social media platform also has the world's most humane legal policies.

 By December, Jeff and I were feeling pretty solid about the proposed business model, and nearly to the point of implementing it.
 But on Christmas Eve, Jeff told me that he thought we would be shooting ourselves in the foot if we went with the 50/50 split.